The real facts on Labor’s dental scare campaign in Queensland

 In a statement Ms Landry said:

-“Once again Labor's state MP for Keppel Lauga continues to bleat and mislead people in regard to funding for dental services in Capricornia.
+“Once again Labor's state MP for Keppel Lauga continues to mislead people in regard to funding for dental services in Capricornia.

 “While the Queensland state Labor Government is broke and incompetent - and therefore has to run the state while heavily relying on Commonwealth handouts - here are the real facts in regard to dental funding for Queensland.
 You will clearly see that it’s Lauga’s own Labor Party that has yet again let the people of Capricornia down: